 - We will maximise the value of your donation through Gift Aid whenever we can, and where you confirm your eligibility and consent for us to do this

-- We publish clear financial information in our annual report and annual review which are publicly available, including on our website
+- We publish clear financial information in our annual report which is publicly available, including on our website

 5. We seek to keep you updated about our news and the positive impact on pet welfare we are making, communicating with you in ways you prefer.